ST10494318/IMAD-ASSIGNMENT-1/README.md

    >It has a button that clears the input and output
    >handles errroes as well

-4)It was amde to ake choosing meals easy based on time of day
+4)It was made to help choosing meals easy based on time of day

 5) The meal suggestions are
    >morning = eggs